 UK food agency raids abattoir in horsemeat scandal

-London: Britain's police and food safety regulator raided a slaughterhouse and a meat processing firm suspected of selling horsemeat labelled as beef for kebabs and burgers.
+London: Britain`s police and food safety regulator raided a slaughterhouse and a meat processing firm suspected of selling horsemeat labeled as beef for kebabs and burgers.

 The Food Standards Agency said it shut down the Peter Boddy slaughterhouse in northern England and Farmbox Meats in west Wales yesterday, which it supplied.

 The growing scandal over horsemeat mislabeled as beef in frozen processed food has led to supermarkets in a growing number of European countries pulling meals from their shelves.

 Horsemeat is largely taboo in Britain and Ireland, though in France it is sold in specialty butcher shops.
 While no health effects have been reported, the scandal has unsettled consumers and made clear that someone in the complicated network of meat wholesalers is benefiting from selling much cheaper horsemeat as beef.

 The British food safety agency said it seized all meat found at the premises of the two companies, and that it was investigating how "meat products, purporting to be beef for kebabs and burgers, were sold when they were in fact horse."
 Agency director Andrew Rhodes said this appeared to be a case of "blatant misleading of customers."

 "This is absolutely shocking.
 It`s totally unacceptable if any business in the U.K. Is defrauding the public by passing off horsemeat as beef," Environment Secretary Owen Patterson said.